fxgames/pvrtextool_wrapper/README.md

 There your should find `PVRTexTool` (on Mac) or `PVRTexTool.exe` (on Windows).
 You should rename it to `PVRTexTool_orig` (on Mac) or to `PVRTexTool_orig.exe` (on Windows).

-Then you should copy PVRTexTool from this repository to Tools directory - over your old PVRTexTool binary.
+Then you should copy PVRTexTool (or PVRTexTool.exe for Windows) from this repository to Tools directory - over your old PVRTexTool binary.

 ## Uninstall